Here are a few diabetes camp packing tips that I have picked up over the years and a checklist of items you might not think to pack.

 Bring one towel for swimming and another for showers.

 Even though it’s hot during the day, it can get cold at night.
-Pack warm pajamas or sweatpants and a sweatshirt that can be layered.
+Pack warm pajamas or sweatpants and a sweatshirt for layering.

 The camp Q attends has a dance on one of the last evenings.
-It’s camp, so it’s not like they need a ball gown!
-But we do pack a sundress for her to wear so that she can dress up.
+It’s camp, so it’s not like they need a ball gown or tuxedo!
+But we do pack a nicer outfit for him to wear so that he can dress up.
 Boys can bring a nice shirt, a polo, or even a tie.
+Girls can bring a sundress or cute shorts outfit.

-Cabins usually aren’t air conditioned (if they were, it wouldn’t be camping!).
-We purchased a small fan that can clip on to her bunk so that she can have her own source of cool air.
+Cabins usually aren’t air-conditioned (if they were, it wouldn’t be camping!).
+We purchased a small fan that can clip onto his bunk to have his own source of cool air.

 Packing tips recap: